The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Forward-Reverse Shock Dynamics

 This expression correctly reproduces the relevant asymptotic limits.
 In the limit $s\rightarrow\infty$, corresponding to a shell with a single LF, the RS has a negligible dynamical effect and $\gamma_2\simeq\mathrm{const}$.
 Conversely, for $s\rightarrow1$, the RS has already crossed most of the energetic ejecta, the energy from the slower parts adds up only logarithmically, and the flow asymptotically approaches the instantaneous energy injection case, given by self-similar BM solution \citep{blandford_fluid_1976}, for which $\gamma_2\propto t^{(3-k)/(2k-8)}$.
 Thus, while the RS propagates through the steep part of the ejecta profile, one has $\gamma_2\simeq\gamma_4\simeq\mathrm{const}$.
 As the shock encounters progressively shallower ejecta layers, the temporal evolution of $\gamma_2$ transitions smoothly toward the standard BM deceleration law.
+The RS crossing time is set by